wp-plugins/philantro/readme.txt

 = Nonprofits Grow with Philantro =

 >* Accept donations directly on your website; [Philantro](https://www.philantro.com) works on any website.
 >* Run multiple campaigns.
 Donors can select a campaign to give to directly from your donation form.
-Each campaign also has it's on direct link and form.
+Each campaign also has it's own direct link and form.
 >* Sell tickets to your organization's events, set reminders and validate tickets at the door.
 >* Fast, next-day deposits.
 Your funds are deposited directly in your verified bank account on the next business day.
 >* Insightful reporting and analytics like never before.
 On your Philantro dashboard, find everything from donor conversion rates, gender breakdowns, social network contribution and more!